Gajendra-Sonare/myproject/README.md

 Go to application-> main.py

-Issue: I want to use matplotlib there but it doesn't work with threads.
+Task: I want to use matplotlib there but it doesn't work with threads.
 Modify the code so that matplotlib can work without freezing the GUI.
 Or you can suggest a solution for this problem.

 If you want to suggest a solution of this problem: